 Credit cards are taken as a form of payment pretty much anywhere, in any country.
 Although you may find your card issuer charges an exchange fee, make sure to check before spending abroad.
 Sometimes there will be a minimum spend for payments with a credit card so also be mindful of this.

 They Offer Bonuses

 Once you have a good credit score, the choice of credit card widens.
 Many cards come with bonuses that make everyday spending rewarding.
-These can range from points to spend with a brand to a percentage of what you spend as cashback and air miles that can add up to free flights.
-If you have large outgoings that you usually pay for with cash such as commuting costs or weekly food shops, then by spending on a credit card you will be getting something for free.
-These rewards might not be worth it if you do not pay the balance in full every month as the interest will wipe out the gain.
+These can range from points to spend with a brand to a percentage of what you spend as cashback and air miles to add up to free flights.
+If you have large outgoings that you usually pay for with cash, such as commuting costs or weekly food shops, you will be getting something for free by spending on a credit card.
+These rewards might not be worth it if you do not pay the balance in full every month, as the interest will wipe out the gain.

 They Help With Spending

 If you have ever looked in your wallet and felt money is missing but cannot remember what you spend it on, a credit card will solve this problem.
 Each purchase will be itemised for you to review whenever you like.
 It can also be a helpful way of evaluating your budget as you might be surprised how much money is going on non-essentials.
 Aside from that, credit cards also act as an interest-free three-week loan, as once your statement is issued for the previous month’s spending, you have around 25 days to make a payment before being charged interest.